 “I try to invest in businesses that are so wonderful that an idiot can run them.
 Because sooner or later, one will.”

 An excellent insight into the fact that many businesses begin to fail when the third generation of family owners take over.
-So a business that is so simple any idiot can run it is a maxim that reminds to of the risks.
+So a business that is so simple any idiot can run it is a maxim that reminds us of the risks of nepotism.